rclone/rclone/MANUAL.md

       --sftp-chunk-size SizeSuffix                          Upload and download chunk size (default 32Ki) --sftp-ciphers SpaceSepList                           Space separated list of ciphers to be used for session encryption, ordered by preference
       --sftp-concurrency int                                The maximum number of outstanding requests for one file (default 64)
-      --sftp-copy-is-hardlink                               Set to enable server side copies using hardlinks --sftp-description string                             Description of the remote
+      --sftp-connections int                                Maximum number of SFTP simultaneous connections, 0 for unlimited --sftp-copy-is-hardlink                               Set to enable server side copies using hardlinks --sftp-description string                             Description of the remote
       --sftp-disable-concurrent-reads                       If set don't use concurrent reads